KuramiDEV/ghost-toolbox/README.md

 ## Ghost Toolbox
 Fix Ghost Toolbox don't open(In ghost spectre OS) or run in any operacional system!
+I'm not the developer of Ghost Specter, I'm just providing the download!

 # How to install